-We have a current vacancy for a Co-Opted Governor.
-Please read more about being a governor below and you can find more information about the vacancy in the menu to the right. ➡️
+Please read about our Governance below and you can find more information about our current Governing Board in the menu to the right.

 We hope that parents and other visitors to the Balfour School website will use these pages to find out more about the governors, their interests, responsibilities and what they are doing to lead and support the school.